py-vcon/py-vcon/py_vcon_server/py_vcon_server/processor/README.md

 default: 0

+##### should_process (bool)
+if True run processor
+Conditional parameter indicating whether to run this processor on the PriocessorIO or to skip this processor and pass input as output.
+It is often useful to use a parameter from the ProcessorIO as the conditional value of this option parameter via the **format_parameters** option.

+example:

+default: True

 ##### format_options (typing.Dict[str, str])
-set VconProcessorOptions fields with formated strings build from parameters dict of strings keys and values where key is the name of a VconProcessorOptions field, to be set with the formated value string with the VconProcessorIO parameters dict as input.
+set VconProcessorOptions fields with formatted strings built from parameters dict of strings keys and values where key is the name of a VconProcessorOptions field, to be set with the formated value string with the VconProcessorIO parameters dict as input.
 For example {'foo': 'hi: {bar}'} sets the foo Field to the value of 'hi: ' concatindated with the value returned from VconProcessorIO.get_parameters('bar').
 This occurs before the given VconProcessor performs it's process method and does not perminimently modify the VconProcessorOptions fields

 example: